 Cromwell's popularity as a place to live, work and visit is increasing, and its population is projected to continue to grow significantly.
 Additional greenfields land for accommodating this growth is required to avoid a shortfall.
-Adequate zoned capacity and efficient use of land resources are necessary to meet housing demand and to maintain housing affordability.
+Adequate zoned and development-ready capacity and efficient use of land resources are necessary to meet housing demand and to maintain housing affordability.